-Austin is a well-established culinary hub that offers everything from Mexican breakfast tacos and BBQ to Asian infusion, food trucks, and classic American fare.
+Austin is a well-established culinary hub that offers everything from Tex-Mex breakfast tacos and BBQ to Asian infusion, food trucks, and classic American fare.
 The city offers dozens of award-winning restaurants that serve farm-to-table fare and focus on local ingredients and high-quality preparation.
 No visit to Austin is complete without visiting at least a few of the cities best restaurants.
-Check out the brisket at Franklin Barbecue, the Mexican at Contigo, or the sushi and Japanese fare at Uchi.
+Check out the brisket at Franklin Barbecue —owned by Aaron Franklin, the winner of the James Beard award— the Mexican at Contigo, the ramen at Ramen Tatsu-ya, or the sushi and Japanese fare at Uchi.

 4. Brunch With Friends